A few minutes searching with Kasasa Care and GoodRx can save you up to 80% on the over-the-counter medications you regularly reach for.

 See if you are eligible for Medicaid or Medicare.

 Use smaller or independent pharmacies — which can cost you much less for your prescriptions.

 Enroll in free coupon programs.
 (We’re partial to this one!)

 Ask your local bank or credit union if they are part of an Rx savings network.

 Choose generic over name-brand prescription drugs.

 Remember, it’s never too late to start saving.
-Even if you have an existing prescription, you can always ask your doctor about generic options, sign up for free coupons, shop around for the best prices, and take advantage of programs for which you might be eligible.
+Even if you have an existing prescription, you can always ask your doctor about generic options, search for free coupons, shop around for the best prices, and take advantage of programs for which you might be eligible.
 Or you can transfer your existing prescription to a different pharmacy with a better price.

 Just a few minutes searching could save you thousands of dollars every year.
 That’s worth the effort, if you ask us!